-Foods are classified into the following food types, carbohydrates, , proteins and .
+Foods are classified into the following food types,

-2. Name 3 reasons why lipids are important in our diet.

-- 3. List 3 sources of proteins. - 4.
+carbohydrates, , proteins and .

+- 2. Name 3 reasons why lipids are important in our diet.
+Fat is stored around organs for protection.
+Fat is stored under the skin to insulate us.
+Fat can be used as reserve energy if there is a shortage of carbohydrates. - 3.
+List 3 sources of proteins.
+Meat, fish, chicken, eggs, beans, milk, cheese (accept any 3 sources of protein). - 4.
 Why is it necessary to supplement our diets with vitamins?

-5. Complete the table below which shows some important vitamins, their natural sources and functions.
+Allow learners to give their own reasons. - 5.
+Complete the table below which shows some important vitamins, their natural sources and functions.